Where can I find Korean dramas?

 I don’t really have a favored streaming site – just search for Korean dramas and see what you can find in your part of the world.
 The free ones usually annoy you with commercial breaks.
 Grrr!
 Nothing ruins the mood like that awful invention.
 But even if you’re willing to pay, it’s not easy to decide: Sometimes a particular drama is available exclusively from one site, sometimes streaming sites suddenly drop old favorites that you counted on to watch later.

-Two popular websites in the United States that offer streaming services with English subtitles are viki.com and dramafever.com.
+Three popular websites in the United States that offer streaming services with English subtitles are viki.com, kocowa.com and dramafever.com.
 Most of the dramas that I review were at one time available on one of them.
-Make sure you test the streaming sites with all the devices you want to use before you sign up.
-Sometimes one service works betters for mobile, but the other one is better for laptop/desktop watching.
+For more info on streaming K-dramas go to the Guide to Korean Drama Websites and Blogs.

 I’ve never watched a Korean drama.
 What would be a good series to start with?

-Go with My Love from the Star.
+Go with My Love from the Star (2014).
 If there’s one show that epitomizes what Korean dramas are all about, this is it.
 It might feel a little weird in the beginning, but hang in there for at least two episodes to find out if rom-com K-dramas are for you.
-If yes, try Secret Garden next – this is really the Korean rom-com classic.
+If yes, try Secret Garden (2010) next – this is really the Korean rom-com classic.
 Both dramas were hugely successful and are still very popular today.
-I also like Queen In-Hyun’s Man a lot – it’s a mix of time-travel thriller and romantic comedy.
+If you’re looking for a more current one, I recommend I’m not a Robot (2018).

 I can’t find a drama that you reviewed.
 What’s going on?